Melanie Thornton: Death

-On the night of November 24, 2001, Thornton died in the crash of Crossair Flight 3597 near Zürich, Switzerland, at the age of 34.
-Thornton had given her final performance in Leipzig and immediately afterwards took the flight from Berlin to Zürich for upcoming radio and TV appearances (among others, the broadcast Die Bar on TV3, which was cancelled) to promote her new single "Wonderful Dream (Holidays Are Coming)" (a Christmas ballad recorded for a German Coca-Cola TV commercial) and her album Ready to Fly.
+On November 24, 2001, Thornton and the German-Dutch Eurodance Trio Passion Fruit performed in Leipzig for the Christmas Coca-Cola tour; and two hours later, they took the flight from Berlin to Zürich, Switzerland on Crossair Flight #3597 for an upcoming night club performance and television appearances (among others, the broadcast Die Bar on TV3, which were cancelled after the crash).
+During the flight’s final moments, the flight captain (Hans Lutz) descended the plane too early to spot the runway at Zürich Airport and the plane crashed into a hill in a local forest in the town of Bassersdorf, Switzerland.

+Thornton was among the 24 passengers who died in the crash at the age of 34.
+Two members from Passion Fruit — Maria Serrano Serrano and Nathalie van het Ende — also died in the crash, while one member (Debby St. Maarten) was among the nine survivors.

-Thornton was laid to final rest in her native South Carolina, at Mount Pleasant Memorial Gardens, in Mount Pleasant, Charleston County, South Carolina.
+A memorial service for Thornton was held at the Kaiser Wilhelm Memorial Church in Berlin on November 30, where German singer Sarah Connor sang "Love How You Love Me".
+Thornton was buried at Mount Pleasant Memorial Gardens, in Mount Pleasant, Charleston County, South Carolina.

 Aftermath and posthumous releases

-Although Thornton's death occurred on the eve of the Christmas season, Coca-Cola decided to stick with the commercial as planned.
-The original commercial has been aired in Germany every year since 2001 around Christmas time, and the song has been in the German single charts every year since.
+Although Thornton's death occurred on the eve of the Christmas season, Coca-Cola decided to air the commercial featuring Thornton's "Wonderful Dream (Holidays Are Coming)" as planned.
+The original commercial has aired in Germany every year since 2001 around Christmas time, and the song has been in the German single charts every year since.
 It has also aired in several other countries.
 On November 25, 2002, the single "In Your Life" by La Bouche with Thornton, returning posthumously on lead vocals, was released to commemorate the first anniversary of her death.
 Included is an "in memory" dedication from Lane McCray and SonyBmg/X-Cell Records.
 The single has been included in the first La Bouche "Best of" compilation (Credited as "La Bouche feat.
 Melanie Thornton") on May 21, 2002.
-On December 1, 2003, another remix compilation called "Memories – Her Most Beautiful Ballads" has been released containing her ballads and songs in acoustic ballad versions.
-On April 2, 2007, the second La Bouche compilation "Greatest Hits" has been released.
+On December 1, 2003, another remix compilation called "Memories – Her Most Beautiful Ballads" was released containing her ballads and songs in acoustic ballad versions.
+On April 2, 2007, the second La Bouche compilation "Greatest Hits" was released.